 Plastic film that protects against scratches and scuffs

-Water-based surface coating designed to maintain the exterior or interior of the packaging.
+A clear, fast-drying water-based coating that is used to protect printed pieces.
+It provides a high-gloss, satin, or soft touch finish.
 Because it is water-based, aqueous coating is more environmentally friendly than varnish or UV coatings.

 A sample without printing used to check dimensions, form, and construction before printing and machine sampling.